Permutation twisted cohomology, remixed: An open cover of the Balmer spectrum via endotrivials

 \begin{prop} Let $H, K$ be subgroups of $G$ and let $C$ be an effective endotrivial of $kG$-modules.
-Then $\iota^H_C = \iota^K_C$ if and only if there exists a subgroup $B$ of $G$ such that $ h_C(B) = h_C(H) = h_C(K)$ and $ H,K\leq_G B$. \end{prop} \begin{proof} The forward implication is straightforward by the construction in Proposition \ref{thm:construction} - in particular, we may choose $B$ to be the vertex of the permutation $kG$-submodule containing the image of $\iota^H_C$.
+Then $\iota^H_C = \iota^K_C$ if and only if there exists a subgroup $B \leq G$ such that $ h_C(B) = h_C(H) = h_C(K)$ and $ H,K\leq_G B$. \end{prop} \begin{proof} The forward implication follows from the construction in \Cref{thm:construction} - in particular, one may choose $B$ to be the vertex of the permutation $kG$-submodule containing the image of $\iota^H_C$.
 Conversely, assume $h_C(H) = h_C(K)$.
 Suppose there exists a subgroup $B$ satisfying $ h_C(B) = h_C(H) = h_C(K)$ and $ H,K\leq_G B$.
-From the construction in Proposition \ref{thm:construction}, it follows that the image of $\iota^B_C$ is the unique minimal submodule of a transitive permutation module isomorphic to $k[G/B']$ for some $B'$ containing $B$.
-It follows that $\iota^H_C$ and $\iota^K_C$ also have image contained in this permutation module, and hence also have image the unique minimal submodule of $k[G/B']$, as desired. \end{proof}
+From the construction of \Cref{thm:construction}, the image of $\iota^B_C$ is the unique minimal submodule of a transitive permutation module isomorphic to $k[G/B']$ for some $B'$ containing $B$.
+Then $\iota^H_C$ and $\iota^K_C$ $p$-locally also have image contained in this permutation module, and hence also have image the unique minimal submodule of $k[G/B']$, as desired. \end{proof}